Media and PR Intern

 Scope & Purpose

-The department is responsible for management of the company’s digital media content, social media strategy, and press/media/public relations.
+The department is responsible for the management of the company’s digital media content, social media strategy, and all press/media/public relations initiatives.

-This is a seasonal, 40-hour per week internship with varied hours and limited overtime, lasting from late May until early August.
+This is a seasonal, 40-hour per week internship with varied hours and limited overtime, lasting from mid May (circa May 11) until mid August (circa August 14).
 As the pre-season and in-season support role for the department, the job requires hands-on and timely completion of the tasks assigned.
-The position supports other departments in their requests for media or PR services.
+The position supports other departments in their requests for media and PR content, capture and/or services.
 The position requires flexibility of hours in-season due to evening and weekend performance/rehearsal schedules as well as other activities of the department.
+The position also requires an individual who is 21 years or older and thus eligible to host/serve in the Media Lounge (upon the successful completion of alcohol server training).
+Additionally, while carpooling with other opera personnel may be possible, access to a personal car is very helpful due to variable hours and the opera’s location 7 miles north of the city.

-- Collect, organize and acknowledge all press/media ticket requests, work with Audience Services Director on ticket related matters, seat orders, send alerts before every performance, and prepare tickets for distribution.
+- Collect, organize and acknowledge all press/media ticket requests, work with Audience Services Director on ticket-related matters, seat orders, send reminders before every performance, and prepare tickets and parking passes for distribution.

 - Schedule and monitor interviews with artists, members of the creative team, and others as needed.

-- Prepare Media Lounge pre-performances, work with Director in hosting the Lounge on performance nights as needed.
+- Prepare Media Lounge before key performances, work with Director of Media and PR, Media and PR Assistant and the External Affairs Manager in hosting the Lounge on performance nights as needed.

-- Monitor media coverage; work with Media Coordinator in organizing all press archives including all media produced by the department.
+- Monitor media coverage; work with Media and PR Assistant in organizing all press coverage for reference and archival purposes, including all media produced by the department.

-- Assist Media Coordinator and Social Media Associate on social media campaign strategy and implementation, including Facebook, Twitter, Instagram, YouTube, LinkedIn, Periscope, etc.
+- Assist Director, Assistant and Social Media Partners on social media campaign strategy and implementation, including Facebook, Twitter, Instagram, YouTube, etc.

-- Support Media Coordinator on SFO Instameet planning and logistics, and as on-site support at the events.
+- Support Director, Assistant and External Affairs Manager with SFO Instameet planning and logistics, and as on-site support at the events.

-- Accompaniment of photographers and videographers while on campus when needed.
+- Accompany photographers and videographers while on campus when needed.

-- Assist as needed in editing and distributing news releases.
+- Assist as needed in editing and distributing press releases.

 - When requested, attend rehearsals, performances, community events, and other outside activities.

-- With support from Director, answer queries via phone and email from patrons, ticket buyers, and general public.
+- With support from Director, Assistant and External Affairs Manager, answer queries via phone and email from patrons, ticket buyers, and general public.

-- Provide support to Director and Media Manager for any media and public relations assignments as required.
+- Provide support to Director, Assistant and External Affairs Manager for any media and public relations assignments as required.

 - Knowledge of opera/performing/fine arts and current practices in the field

-- High level of computer literacy with Microsoft Office and other Windows-based applications
+- High level of computer literacy with Microsoft Office; facility with the Adobe Creative Suite, and other applications/software/technologies a plus

 - Energetic, positive, and flexible professional style